Keeping it clean

 To remove more significant dirt build-up, wipe louvres with a damp cloth.
 Add mild liquid soap if necessary.
 Any cleaning product that contains abrasives or caustic components should not be used, as it can adversely affect the finish.
 We recommend that you NEVER immerse your shutters in water, as this can affect the paint and cause the timber to warp.
 Do not apply any furniture polish or wax, as this may also affect the lacquered finish.
 With regular maintenance, your shutters should last and look like new for many years to come.

 The acceptable standard for imperfections, marks, dots etc. on the final job is – if it is visible with the naked eye, in natural daylight, at a distance of 1.2 metres, it is not acceptable.
 If it is not visible with the naked eye, in natural daylight, at a distance of 1.2 metres, it is acceptable.
-Small knots and/or grain pattern are never considered to be imperfections, as they are a natural part of timber.
+Small knots and/or grain pattern are never considered to be imperfections, as they are a natural part of the timber.

 Cleaning and Care